-Nathan earned his undergraduate degree in Fire Protection and Safety Engineering from Oklahoma State University and holds a master’s degree in public administration from the Keller Graduate School of Management.
+Nathan earned his undergraduate degree in Fire Protection and Safety Engineering from Oklahoma State University and holds a master’s degree in public administration.
 Beyond completing the Executive Leadership and Management Institute (ELMI) at Stanford University, Nathan is a graduate of the UC Davis Executive Program, Member of the Institution of Fire Engineers (MIFireE), and is designated as a Chief Fire Officer® (CFO), Chief EMS Officer® (CEMSO), and as a Chief Training Officer® (CTO) by the Center for Public Safety Excellence.

-Chief Trauernicht is active in a number of professional groups, boards and committees; serving as Past President of the California Fire Chiefs Association (CFCA), as two time Past President of the CFCA - Operations Chiefs Section, is appointed to the Board of Directors of the National Fire Service Research Center and Policy Institute, and on technical committees for NFPA 1000 and NFPA 1021.
+Chief Trauernicht is active in a number of professional groups, boards and committees; he currently serves as President of the Oklahoma State University Alumni Assn. - Chief Fire Officers Chapter, Co-Chair of California FirstNet (CalFRN), Member at Large on the Board of Directors of the International Association of Fire Chiefs (IAFC) Safety Health & Survival Section, Co-Lead of the IAFC Diversity Executive Leadership Program (iDELP), is a Past President of the California Fire Chiefs Association (CFCA), two-time Past President of the CFCA - Operations Chiefs Section, and is appointed to the Board of Directors of the National Fire Service Research Center and Policy Institute.